 A pathway in Aging Services will prepare you for a career working with older adults and their families, or to lead change efforts regarding aging services both locally and nationally.
-Consider adding on the GWEP stipend to your degree plan in order to maximize learning and employability.
+Consider applying to the GeriCare EveryWhere stipend to your degree plan to maximize learning and employability.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.